A new roof of water reed going on to the farmhouse - February 2008

 A view from the Western side.
 The tree to the left is a dwarf weeping copper beech and on the right the silver leaved weeping pear is visible.

 This angle, from behind the garden fence, shows the magnificent white dogwood in early summer.
-You will note that the thatch is looking very much the worse for wear in this picture and badly needs replacing.
+You will note that the thatch is looking very much the worse for wear in this picture and badly needed replacing.
+It has since been done.

 Taken from above, by the steps to the greenhouse, this Easterly aspect is brought to life by the pale green spring foliage of the mock orange.